-This page features charts listing the ethnic origins of slaves as they were mentioned in historical documents (testimonies, registers, notarial acts etc.), not only for Cape Verde itself but also places where slaves exported from Cape Verde ended up.
+This page features charts listing the ethnic origins of slaves as they were mentioned in historical documents (testimonies, registers, notarial acts etc.), not only for Cape Verde itself .
+But also for places where slaves exported from Cape Verde ended up.
 It should be noted that the ethnic labels used in documents dating from the colonial era can contain many flaws.
 Still caveats aside the socalled “castas” or “nations” being used in historical documents/literature do offer very valuable information.
-Indicative at the very least of the geographical and linguistical origins of the persons being described!
+Indicative at the very least of the geographical and linguistic origins of the persons being described!

-Cape Verde being a slave entrepot in its early history (offcially from 1466-1647) obviously most slaves might have entered and consequently left without anything being documented about their ethnic origins.
-Then again what we do have is very valuable in itself, especially when combining all the scattered info also avaialable from Latin America & Iberia and counterchecking with DNA research, linguistics and cultural retentions.
+Cape Verde being a slave entrepot in its early history (officially from 1466-1647) obviously most slaves might have entered and consequently left without anything being documented about their ethnic origins.
+Then again what we do have is very valuable in itself, especially when combining all the scattered info also available from Latin America & Iberia and counterchecking with DNA research, linguistics and cultural retentions.

 When it comes to documentation from Cape Verde itself the samples are rather small for the most part and also none for the main period of slave trading in Cape Verde, the 1500’s.
 However looking at the documentation that survived for other places we can get a better picture.
-The very first isolated references to the ethnic origins of indivual Cape Verdeans seem to have been in 1541 to a Banhun forro (free black) and in 1543 to a Wolof slave in Fogo.
+The very first references we have for the ethnic origins of individual Cape Verdeans date from the 1540’s: referring to a Banhun forro (free black) in 1541 and in 1543 to a Wolof slave in Fogo.

 VALENCIA (1482-1516; n=2944)

-VERY CRUCIAL documentation to have survived especially because we don’t have similar records from Lisbon or Sevilla who had bigger slave markets than Valencia.
+Very crucial documentation to have survived!
+Especially because we don’t have similar records from Lisbon or Sevilla which had bigger slave markets than Valencia.
 Given the known slave trade patterns it can be assumed that most of them would have been brought by way of Cape Verde aside from Arguin (Mauritania).
 Both historians and linguists have considered it representative for the ethnic composition of Cape Verdean slaves during that specific time period.
 An absolute dominance of slaves labeled Jalof, almost 85%!
 Most frequently mentioned after them are Mandinga, Sereer, Sape and Benin (most likely referring to the kingdom of Benin in presentday Nigeria).
 Not really surprising given what we know of the trade patterns back then.
-The horse trade with the Jolof empire conducted by both Portuguese and later on Capeverdean based traders being principal already from the 1440’s or so.
+The horse trade with the Jolof empire conducted by both Portuguese and later on Cape Verde-based traders being principal already from the 1440’s or so.

-One important thing to keep in mind though is that most of the Valencia documents seem to refer to the Jolof empire intending to specify geographical origins and not ethnic ones .
+There is one important thing to keep in mind though.
+Which is that most of the Valencia documents seem to refer to the Jolof empire intending to specify geographical/political origins and not per se ethnic ones.
 So Jalof/Jolof/Gelofa etc. cannot always be equated to the Wolof ethnonym as we know it today.
 It may very well also refer to people we would nowadays identify as Fula, Sereer or Lebu.
 From historical travelling reports it seems that Wolof kings raided for captives both among their own people, especially during civil wars and also among neighbouring states while expanding their territory until 1500.
 After 1500 the Jolof empire started to disintegrate and especially the breakaway provinces and the Sereer in the south (Petit Coté) had many succesfull wars against the leftover state of Jolof in the interior.
 Perhaps therefore in the period 1500-1560 the share of ethnic Wolofs might have been higher among those labeled Jolof.

 Top 5